 Belmont Shore Beach spans the waterfront of the Belmont Shore neighborhood in Long Beach, CA. Generally this beach is between the Belmont Pier area and 55th Place.
 South of 55th […]

 Hollywood Beach in Oxnard is located on the south end of the peninsula that separates Channel Islands Harbor from the ocean.
 Hollywood Beach is wide and about a mile long. […]

 South Mission Beach is at the extreme south end of the Mission Beach Peninsula at the Mission Bay Channel Entrance.
-There is a nice grass park here with picnic tables, […]
+There is a grass park there with picnic tables, restrooms, […]